 the modification of any term of probation that will substantially affect the victim’s safety, the defendant’s contact with the victim, or restitution;

+the early termination of probation;

 a probation revocation disposition; and

 post-conviction release.

 the right to be accompanied at any interview, deposition, or criminal proceeding by a parent or other relative, or by an appropriate support person named by a victim, including a victim’s caseworker or advocate, unless testimony of the person accompanying the victim is required in the case.
 If the court finds that a party’s claim that a person is a prospective witness is not made in good faith, it may impose sanctions, including holding counsel in contempt;